LaxarJS/laxar/docs/manuals/index.md

 * [Creating an Adapter for a new Widget Technology](adapters.md)

-   Tired of writing widgets in AngularJS?
    Learn how to adapt any MVC technology for creating LaxarJS widgets.